genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ## Generating an application {#part-two}

-This tutorial follows on from the [generating a workspace](#part-one) tutorial and assumes that you are currently in the workspace root.
+This section follows on from the [generating a workspace](#part-one) tutorial and assumes that you are currently in the workspace root.

-Navigate to the apps directory in your terminal and start the CLI tool:
+Navigate to the **apps** directory in your terminal and start the CLI tool:
 ```
 $ cd ./packages/apps
 $ genx
 ```

-We'll now use the GenesisX CLI to generate an application using a Genesis app seed by selecting `❯ create application` and answering the ensuing questions as follows:
+Use the GenesisX CLI to generate an application using a Genesis app seed by selecting `❯ create application` and answering the questions that follow:

 ```
 ❯ create application - Generates a local application.